phil-rice/Phils-Blog/_posts/2015-11-10-The-Use-Of-Scala-AnyVals-In-High-Performance-Code.markdown

 TimeInHalfMinutes and TimeInSeconds are very similar and represented by an Int.
 The data in them makes a big difference, and my happiness levels at having them 'protected' by being wrapped in a AnyVal was high.
 On at least three or four occasions I had the compiler save me from what could of been a very difficult to track down bug.
 Perhaps all of these as Type Classes would of been possible but the wiring code would (I think) of not been worth the win.

+#Performance Results
+The combination of this and a few similar pieces of works took the time to do a 'from/to' calculation from about a second to 40 microseconds.
+A very significant saving: far more than the memory saving would imply.
+A large part of that is the reduced need for garbage collection.
+The original Batch Job was estimated to take about a month of CPU time (for obvious reasons I never ran it) with these improvements that time was reduced to about 300 seconds.
+Even more importantly it became possible to parallelise it (a bit: there is still a lot of garbage collection going on) making the final time somewhere around 90s on an eight core machine.

 #Summary
 AnyVals in some ways give you some of the major wins of Type Classes (The flyweight pattern) without any plumbing issues.
 They give Type Safety in a really good way without any damage to the code base.